nowakowsk/dukcpp/README.md

 ## `DUKCPP_USE_CUSTOM_RTTI`

 By default, dukcpp uses `typeid` operator for runtime type validation.
-If for any reason this approach isn't feasible, it may be changed by defining `DUKCPP_USE_CUSTOM_RTTI` macro.
+If, for any reason, this approach isn't feasible, it may be changed by defining `DUKCPP_USE_CUSTOM_RTTI` macro.
 In such case, user will need to provide an alternative RTTI mechanism.

 It is done by defining `duk::type_id` function, returning a unique id number for any user type exposed to Duktape with dukcpp.